La Rioja winery experiences

 All of Rioja's top-tier reds are aged in new oak barrels.
 Historically, American wood was preferred, but many wineries now employ American and French oak.
 Traditional Rioja red wines have their characteristic aromas of coconut, vanilla, and sweet spice from American oak aging.
 The length of time a Rioja wine spends in barrel determines which of the official Rioja age classifications it receives: Joven, Crianza, Reserva, or Gran Reserva.

-Use our itinerary planner to help plan, create, and book the ultimate wine tourism experience.
+Sign up to use our itinerary planner to help plan, create, and book the ultimate wine tourism experience.
 You can choose to self-drive or pick a guided boutique wine tour with a local insider who's knowledge will enhance your regional experience.